As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Austrian winter peas will put out active growth every time the temperature outside or under their cover is 40℉ or warmer, otherwise they will hunker down and wait for warmer days.
 Make sure to always remove their cover when it is 50℉ or warmer outside to prevent them from getting too hot and dying.

 Austrian winter peas are one of the easiest seeds to grow and sprout and they do fantastic in containers, even if you crowd them.
 You can actually achieve a pleasing “chia” look by continually giving them a symmetrical haircut, or you can add a topiary ball or chicken wire sculpture and let them climb and cover it.

-Always bring containers indoors when there will be more than a light frost, since the roots are more likely to freeze in a pot (and hard freezes will cause the plants to brown and be less visually attractive).
+Always bring containers indoors when there will be more than a light frost, since the roots are more likely to freeze in a pot.
+(Hard freezes will cause the plants to brown and be less visually attractive.)
 Additionally, some garden planters do not hold up to hard freezes and their ornamental glazes flake off or the container itself may crack and split.

-Again, as mentioned previously, make sure never to harvest pea shoots and other greens when they are covered in frost because it causes the inner cells to shatter and the greens will wilt and die before they reach the kitchen (they can still be eaten cooked, but aren’t pleasant in a leafy salad); always wait until the day warms enough to thaw them before harvesting.
+Again, as mentioned previously, make sure never to harvest pea shoots and other greens when they are covered in frost because it causes the inner cells to shatter and the greens will wilt and die before they reach the kitchen.
+Frozen greens can still be eaten cooked, but aren’t pleasant in a leafy salad.
+Instead, always wait until the day warms enough to thaw them before harvesting.

 We hope you now know how, when, and why to grow Austrian winter peas AND how to enjoy their delicious edible leaves, flowers, and pods.